MicrosoftDocs/power-platform/power-platform/alm/tools-apps-used-alm.md

 Git is a popular example of a version control system.

 > [!IMPORTANT]
-> Notice that *source control* applies both to solutions and
+> Notice that *source control* applies both to [Common Data Service solutions](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/introduction-solutions) and
 > "traditional" source code.
-Solutions should always be part of the source code
+Common Data Service solutions should always be part of the source code
 > and never stored solely in Microsoft Power Platform environments.
 More information:
 > [Getting started: What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)

 ## Configuration Migration Tool
-The Configuration Migration Tool enables you to move configuration data across environments.
-Configuration data is different from user data and is used to define custom functionality in model-driven apps.
+The Configuration Migration Tool enables you to move configuration and/or reference data across environments.
+Configuration/reference data is different from user and transactional data and is used to define custom functionality in apps based on Common Data Service.
 More information: [Move configuration data across environments and organizations with the Configuration Migration Tool](https://docs.microsoft.com/power-platform/admin/manage-configuration-data)

 ## Package Deployer
-Package Deployer lets administrators deploy comprehensive packages of relevant assets to Common Data Service instances.
+Package Deployer lets administrators or developers deploy comprehensive packages of relevant assets to Common Data Service instances.
 Packages can consist of not only solution files, but also flat files, custom code, and HTML files.
-Common Data Service provides you with a Visual Studio template for creating these packages that can be used with the Package Deployer tool to deploy them to a Common Data Service instance.
+Common Data Service provides you with a Visual Studio template for creating these packages that can be used with the Package Deployer tool or with PowerShell to deploy them to a Common Data Service instance.
 More information: [Create packages for the Package Deployer](/powerapps/developer/common-data-service/package-deployer/create-packages-package-deployer)

 ## Solution Packager
 Solution Packager is a tool that can unpack a compressed solution file into